coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 * Git Log  --oneline (one line per commit)  **....There are other options to add here**

 ## Review History
+Log
 * git log
 * If there is a ':' at the bottom of the shell, git has placed the shell into a pager.
 Type q to quit.
 * git log --oneline (--decorate  Does not do anything in Windows/PS)

+Diff  --  Using git diff inside of VSCode Terminal will attempt to invoke a GUI.
+The Git History extension seems to be a better solution for this.
+Run it from a standalone shell.
+The output of this can be hard to read.
+Red for removed lines, Green for added.
-* git diff HEAD --- differences since last commit
+* git diff HEAD --- differences since last commit, use this more routinely?
+Be aware that it may place the shell into a pager, type 'q' to quit.
 * git diff 68ab6e3 c6b5dcf [file]

 Use Git History (git log) VSCode Extension